 - 1. Implement flexible attendance policies and practices to enable students and staff to stay home when they are sick or live with someone who is sick or they have been exposed to someone who is sick. - Implement flexible policies and practices regarding curricula and testing to remediate learning loss and respond to student social-emotional needs resulting from the impact of communicable diseases during impacted school years. - 3.
-Codify provisions for students who are not compliant with communicable disease protocols in the HISD Code of Student Conduct, Parent/Student Handbooks, and site-based discipline management plans and policies. - 4.
+Consider violations of the communicable disease protocols as non-compliance and student misconduct and address with disciplinary options outlined in the Code of Student Conduct. - 4.
 Limit campus visitors through the use of virtual meeting platforms, conference calls, and other non-contact methods. - 5.
 Follow established district guidelines regarding the frequent cleaning and disinfecting of campuses to ensure student safety and health, and communicate regularly with appropriate Facilities, Maintenance, and Operations personnel. - 6.
 Monitor and comply with all public health and education guidelines, including those outlined by the Centers for Disease Control and Prevention, state and local health departments, and Texas Education Agency. - 7.
 Create campus plans for registering and enrolling new students, include an option for online registration, and enhance safety protocols for families that must register in-person. - a.
 Consider providing paperwork that families can complete before arrival. - b.
-Set registration appointments. - c.
+Set registration appointments.

+- c.
 Create a designated space on campus for registration. - d.
-Follow all safety guidelines.

-- 8. Follow safety protocols for all before and after-school activities. - 9.
+Follow all safety guidelines. - 8.
+Follow safety protocols for all before and after-school activities. - 9.
 Implement district protocols and procedures specific to higher-risk students, including those who are medically fragile or have medical needs.
 Encourage parents to provide information regarding their high-risk or fragile child. - 10.
 Provide teachers with a list of possible symptoms in children to help them monitor for illness. - 11.
 Create campus-based pick-up procedures that follow the safety guidelines outlined in this plan. - 12.
 Follow student's IEPs as mandated by law and provide district support for those efforts.